Oliver "Power" Grant

-Oliver "Power" Grant is an American entrepreneur, producer, streetwear clothing mogul and actor.
-As a close associate of the hip-hop group, Wu-Tang Clan, Grant executive produced all of the Wu-Tang Clan albums.
-He is the original founder and CEO of the Wu Wear clothing line and stores.
+Oliver "Power" Grant (November 24, 1970 – February 24, 2026) was an American businessman, producer and actor.
+As a close associate of the hip-hop group Wu-Tang Clan, Grant executive produced all of the Wu-Tang Clan albums.
+He was the original founder and CEO of the Wu Wear clothing line and stores.
+He was also briefly an actor in films including Belly and Black and White and produced the PlayStation video game Wu-Tang: Shaolin Style.
+On February 24, 2026, Grant died from pancreatic cancer at the age of 55.

 Life and career

-Wu-Tang Affiliation
+Wu-Tang Clan affiliation

-Grant grew up in the Park Hill projects in Staten Island with Wu-Tang Clan.
-He was childhood friends with RZA's older brother Divine, and got in on the ground floor of the Clan's inception by making a sizable investment in the group's future.
-Over a game of chess, two of the Wu-Tang Clan founding members gave him the name "Power" because that is the amount of force it takes in order to do work.
+Grant was born in Jamaica, and grew up in the Park Hill Projects in Staten Island with Wu-Tang Clan.
+He was childhood friends with RZA's older brother Divine, and made a sizable investment in the group's future.
+Over a game of chess, two of the Wu-Tang Clan founding members gave him the name "Power".
 Grant is also an older brother of Wu-Tang's affiliate Killarmy member Killa Sin.

 Wu Wear

 Grant became successful as a clothing mogul in 1995 when he launched Wu Wear, often regarded as one of the first artist-inspired clothing lines.
 He began by selling clothes with the group's logo on it via mail order.
 Initially, manufacturers wouldn't extend Grant the credit, but after the group saw platinum success, he opened a Wu Wear store on Victory Boulevard in their hometown of Staten Island, and an office in Manhattan's garment district to sell wholesale.
 According to the Of Mics and Men documentary which debuted on Showtime in 2019, Power's business moves led to the opening of four stores across the country.
 The line was carried in Macy's, Rich's and the (now defunct) clothing store d.e.m.o., resulting in annual revenue topping out at upwards of $25 million during the group's peak years.
-In 2008, Grant renamed it "Wu-Tang Brand" and discontinued the Wu Wear line which was being counterfeited and sold online.
+In 2008, Grant renamed it "Wu-Tang Brand" and discontinued the Wu Wear line which was being extensively counterfeited.

 Grant and the RZA joined forces with Live Nation Merchandise to relaunch the classic clothing line in 2017.
-Power serves as the brand's "Historic Creative Consultant" to ensure quality creative control.
+Power served as the brand's "Historic Creative Consultant" to ensure quality creative control.
 The line includes classic designs as well as new items.
 In a 2013 interview, Power discussed the Wu's lasting legacy and the impact its brand made on the industry, crediting the Wu's clothing line and other successful side-ventures as early entrepreneurialism that laid the foundation and open doors for future generations of hip-hop artists to explore other business opportunities outside of music.
 "Nowadays, all the walls are broken [for Hip Hop artists].
-That’s what we were fighting for…this culture would be that much...further if there was a lot less blocking going on and a lot less hating on going [by corporate America]."
+That’s what we were fighting for ... this culture would be that much ... further if there was a lot less blocking going on and a lot less hating going on [by corporate America]."